maxwell780-maxwell/project-zombie-simulator/README.md

 # project-zombie-simulator-
 "time to put all morph mods and possession mods for forge 1.20.1 to shame."
+(note this wasnt suppose to make fun of how bad the morph/possession mods there really good trust me i just bored and sick and tired of them not adding the features i want out of pure spite i made this mod)

 here we have the playable zombie mod or project zombie simulator so whats it all about? lets you fully play as a zombie 1:1